vitejs/vite-ecosystem-ci/README.md

 - or `pnpm test <suitename>` to select a suite
 - or `tsx ecosystem-ci.ts`

-You can pass `--tag v2.8.0-beta.1`, `--branch somebranch` or `--commit abcd1234` option to select a specific vite version to build.
+You can pass `--tag v2.8.0-beta.1`, `--branch somebranch` or `--commit abcd1234` option to select a specific svelte version to build.
-If you pass `--release 2.7.13`, vite build will be skipped and vite is fetched from the registry instead
+If you pass `--release 2.7.13`, svelte build will be skipped and svelte is fetched from the registry instead

 The repositories are checked out into `workspace` subdirectory as shallow clones